bryanmccarthy/Enterprise-App-Dev/lab3/README.md

 Functionality:

-- [x] Node.js Server containing a directory with country object files
+- [x] Express.js server with required endpoints

 - [x] React Frontend (using Axios) displaying content and information from the server

-- [x] Paragraphs explaining purpose of application
+- [x] Display colors as a paginated list (traverse through with Prev & Next)

-- [x] Displaying the country information in a table
+- [x] Buttons to Create, Delete, Update the colors

-- [x] table pagination & button to toggle
+- [x] Option to set current color as background

-- [x] Buttons to modify page elements
+- [x] Store the background color as cookie to maintain it after refresh

-- [x] Change color of table cell when selected